Understanding Exchange Betting – How to Bet

 An Example of Lay Betting

-With exchange betting, each political betting Australia event will have a back and a lay bet.
-Punters can either choose to back the outcome or lay the bet.
+With exchange betting, each event will have a back and a lay bet.
+Punters can either choose to back the outcome or lay the bet, for instance many election betting sites provide bettors with these options.
 To understand this better, we can look at an example where two mates place a wager on a roll of a dice.
 The one guy is going to back a bet saying that he will roll a three.
 The other guy places a lay bet against him saying that he will roll any other number.
 Obviously, the chances rolling a three are much lower.
 In fact, the odds are 5:1.
 So for this bet to be fair, the guy placing the lay bet must pay his mate 5:1 if he does actually roll a three.

 Laying a Horseracing Bet